rmarting/ansible-playbook-fuse/README.md

 Role's execution could be configured with the following variables.

+* **APP_HOME**: Location to store the applications to be deployed before to do it.

+		# Applications Home
+		APP_HOME: '/opt/fuse/applications'

 * **maven_repository_manager**: Maven Repository location to resolve the artifacts to be deployed.